microsoft/azurelinux/toolkit/docs/formats/imageconfig.md

 ## Disks
 Disks entry specifies the disk configuration like its size (for virtual disks), partitions and partition table.

+## TargetDisk
+Defines the physical disk, to which Mariner should be installed.
+This entry has to be specified and the Type field needs to be set to "path" if intending to build an unattended ISO.

 ### Artifacts
 Artifact (non-ISO image building only) defines the name, type and optional compression of the output CBL-Mariner image.